 Here are some of my favorite tips that I incorporate to stay sane:

 I can’t live without my planner.
 Frankly, I can’t live without paper!
 I am a list builder by nature and one of the lists that is a must is my Daily Top 5.
 I know some people struggle with keeping lists.
 If this is you, just start with one, and make it your Daily Top 5.

 Every morning I sit down with my planner.
 I have two little ones but I try to find a space of time in the waking hours where I have as few distractions as possible.

 This space of time is where I decide what absolutely needs be done that day.
-These are the most urgent things that I have to unravel in order for my trifecta of businesses to run smoothly.
+These are the most urgent things that I have to unravel in order for my trifecta of life & business to run smoothly.

 Decide what your Daily Top 5 is and WRITE THEM DOWN.
 Then commit to executing those tasks before the day is over.
-The feeling of accomplishment is what makes a successful business go ‘round.
+The feeling of accomplishment is what makes LIVING: simplified go ‘round.